-- Respect for individual and right to self-determination - Assumption of natural healing potential - Strengths-based empowerment - Therapeutic relationship: secure, attuned, and responsive - Trauma-informed care: "What happened to you vs. what's wrong with you?" - Evidence-based and supported treatment strategies - Professional training and qualifications - Specialized training and trauma-competencies: APA and SW - Ongoing supervision and consultation - Impact on the therapist - Need for emotional health and ongoing self-care - Therapist with own trauma history
+- Respect for individual and right to self-determination - Assumption of natural healing potential - Strengths-based empowerment - Therapeutic relationship: secure, attuned, and responsive - Trauma-informed care: "What happened to you vs. what's wrong with you?" - Evidence-based and supported treatment strategies - Professional training and qualifications - Specialized training and trauma-competencies: APA and SW - Ongoing consultation and supervision as needed - Impact on the therapist - Need for emotional health and ongoing self-care - Therapist with own trauma history